-Where are Sequoia & Kings Canyon National Parks?
+Where is Sequoia & Kings Canyon National Park?

 Sequoia & Kings Canyon National Park is located in the southern Sierra Mountains of California.
 Most of the park is roadless wilderness, but roads provide access to a number of scenic areas.
 The town of Three Rivers is adjacent to the Ash Mountain Entrance of Sequoia National Park.
 Further directions and maps can be found at Getting to Sequoia & Kings Canyon.

 More About Sequoia & Kings Canyon